pkic/pkimm/categories/monitoring-and-auditing/_index.md

 #### Assessment

-- Review of requirements for alerting on critical event
+- Review of requirements for alerting on critical event, including security sensitive events
 - Review of monitoring implementation
 - Review of documentation on critical events
 - Interviews with personnel to check the understanding of critical events and their handling